-The Named Executive Officers' performance against each of the MBO Goals is scored at the end of the year by the CEO.
-The performance and evaluation is then reviewed and approved by the Compensation Committee and Mr. Fairbairn's performance is evaluated by the independent members of the Board of Directors.
+The NEOs' performance against each of the Goals is scored at the end of the year by the CEO and Mr. Fairbairn's performance against each of his Goals is scored by the Compensation Committee.
+The performance and evaluation is then reviewed and approved by the Compensation Committee and Mr. Fairbairn's performance is reviewed and approved by the independent members of the Board of Directors.
 This numerical grading is used to formulaically adjust the allocation of individual bonuses from the Bonus Pool, if any, with higher graded executives receiving a larger allocation and lower graded executives receiving a smaller allocation compared to all of the participants in the plan.
-The Compensation Committee may adjust the grading of the Named Executive Officers or their individual bonus at its sole discretion but did not do so during 2009.
+The Compensation Committee may adjust the grading of the NEOs or their individual bonus at its sole discretion but did not do so during 2010.
 The actual amount of adjustment depends on the rating of each executive relative to all other participants, as the total amount required for bonus payments to all participants cannot exceed the Bonus Pool.
 Therefore, if all participants received the same rating, the pool would be allocated exclusively based on the relative size of each participant's Target Bonus compared to all other participants.
-In each instance, the total bonus amount available is ultimately dictated by the size of the Bonus Pool.

-Likelihood of Achievement of MBO Goals: In general, total performance targets for the MBO Goals of each Named Executive Officer are set at aggressive levels, such that they anticipate performance in excess of what would be considered normal performance in the expected economic environment.
-The CEO recommends the MBO Goals to the Compensation Committee, and these goals are typically considered stretch goals and therefore perceived by the Compensation Committee to be reasonably difficult to achieve.
-The performance measures established by the Committee to determine payouts under the plan are tied both to the Company's actual Proforma Annual Income before Income Taxes and to the individual's MBO goals.
-Even where the Proforma Annual Income before Income Taxes target is achieved, the actual payout to each participant employee depends on his or her MBO goal achievement for the measurement period.
+Likelihood of Achievement of Goals: In general, total performance targets for the Goals of each NEO are set at aggressive levels, such that they anticipate performance in excess of what would be considered normal performance in the expected economic environment.
+The CEO recommends the Goals to the Compensation Committee, and these goals are typically considered stretch goals and therefore perceived by the Compensation Committee to be reasonably difficult to achieve.
+The performance measures established by the Committee to determine payouts under the plan are tied both to the Company's actual Proforma Annual Income before Income Taxes and to the individual's Goals.
+Even where the Proforma Annual Income before Income Taxes target is achieved, the actual payout to each participant employee depends on his or her Goal achievement for the measurement period.
 The performance measures at both the Company and individual levels are aggressive and difficult to achieve, and if achieved at 100% would exceed the Company's operational and financial expectations for the measurement period.
 Due to their challenging nature, historical achievement of performance goals has fluctuated from year to year.
-In early fiscal 2009, achievement of the target business results was believed to be attainable with significant effort, but because of difficult market conditions within the industry, achievement was not believed to be certain.
-In fact, the Company reported a net loss in 2009.
-As a result, no bonuses were paid to the Named Executive Officers for fiscal 2009.
+In early fiscal 2010, achievement of the target business results was believed to be attainable with significant effort.